vaadin/spring/README.md

 * 16.0 for Vaadin 19
 * 17.0 for Vaadin 20
 * 18.0 for Vaadin 21
+* 19.0 for Vaadin 22
-* master (currently 19.0) for upcoming major Vaadin versions
+* master (currently 19.1) for upcoming major Vaadin versions

 Getting started
 ----